 I personally add it to the food.
 The ones we are interested in this article are listed on the supplements page The ones for Joints are listed below.

 MAX STRENGTH Canine Joint Supplement – Adult Working & Performance: An Innovative Dog Joint Supplement for Active Dogs, Working Dogs, dogs with stiff or tender joints or Older dogs.
 Great for Performance and Sports Dogs who are looking for that extra zing

 MAX STRENGTH Plus Dog Joint Supplement.
 It has all the benefits of Max Strength but also contains Serrapeptase a Natural enzyme that really helps with stiffness effectively and soothes tender joints.
 Serrapeptase is a proteolytic enzyme produced by the silkworm which can make your best friend much more comfortable and able to go about their daily life more easily.

 HIP and JOINT Rescue™ It contains a Quadruple Strength combination high measure of Glucosamine, Chondroitin, MSM and Hyaluronic Acid (HA).
-It is important to say that for a joint supplement to be really effective than all four of these ingredients should be present.
-Hip and Joint Rescue supports long term hip and joint health and encourages mobility for your best friend.
+It is important to say that for a joint supplement to be really effective all four of these ingredients should be present.
+Hip and Joint Rescue supports long-term hip and joint health and encourages mobility for your best friend.

-I also use and recommend Fish4Dogs Salmon Oil and Garlic for Dogs you can also find these under my shops supplement page.
+I also use and recommend Fish4Dogs Salmon Oil and Garlic for Dogs you can also find these under my shop supplement page.
 (4) Dogs Supplements

 Common Medical Problems: Such as hypothyroidism, which may be the cause of your pet slowing down.
 This is common in dogs especially after the dogs have reached four years of age and onwards, it is easily diagnosed and treated.
 Diabetes especially in dogs that are overweight is also common and easily treated.
 Two main causes are early neutering and overvaccination